contentful/apps/apps/google-analytics-4/README.md

 * For analytics data, the app uses Google's [Analytics Data API](https://developers.google.com/analytics/devguides/reporting/data/v1)
 * For API access to Google, the app uses the [Google API Client Library for JavaScript](https://github.com/google/google-api-javascript-client)

+### Lambda

+* This app requires a backend to make secure API calls to the Goolge Analytics Data API.
+* The backend runs as an AWS lambda

 ## Local Development

-To develop this app local, there are a few prerequisites you will want to have in place:
+To develop this app locally, there are a few prerequisites you will want to have in place:

 * An Google Analytics 4 property in an active Google Analytics account.
 You will also need to have Google Analytics gathering data on a public website somewhere in order to generate metrics you can use to display and test.
 * A Contentful organization and space
 * A development definition of the app itself

+### Frontend

+The frontend lives in the `frontend/` folder.

 To install or update the app locally: